julzaza/wildwitchherbs/_posts/2026-05-11-three-top-herbs-for-clear-skin.md

 ## Cleavers

+Most commonly known as sticky willy, goosegrass, catchweed, and bedstraw due to their Velcro-like hooked hairs and mat-forming growth.

 One of the classic spring “cooling” herbs in European folk herbalism, especially associated with skin eruptions connected to internal heat and congestion.

 Why people used it: